 Step 1: Preheat Your Oven

 As I just said, this step is unskippable, except you are a fan of undercooked chicken (which is pretty dangerous with Salmonella contamination).
-You will want to preheat the stove up to 375°F for 15 minutes.
+You will want to preheat the oven to 375°F, which takes about 15 minutes.

 Step 2: Season Your Wings